Program Overview

 The course comprises theoretical lectures and integrated theoretical and practical sessions (hands-on).

-More analytically the course is organized as follows:
+More analytically the course is organised as follows:

 – Introduction to R and statistical analysis: 6h (computer room)